Epaltechs/Blog-App/README.md

 # Blog-App
 This is an example of a blog website that have a clear path from the browser to the routes file, and to the Controller action.
-It in effect implements the MVC functionality.
+In effect, it implements the MVC functionality and CRUD.

 ## Built With
 - Ruby